Your Rights During a Drug-Related Police Search

 1. Accidentally consenting to a search by saying something vague like “Sure” or “I guess that’s fine.”

-2. Becoming confrontational or physically resisting, which can lead to additional charges.
+2. Becoming confrontational or physically resisting can lead to additional charges.

-3. Failing to verbally refuse the search.
-Silence is not the same as objection—always stating, “I do not consent.”
+3. Failing to refuse the search verbally.
+Silence is not the same as objection; always stating, “I do not consent.”

 Final Thoughts

-Your rights during a drug-related police search are protected by the Constitution, but you must assert them properly.
-Always refuse to consent, remain calm, and consult an attorney if you believe your rights were violated.
-If you have questions or need legal representation, contact Brett Willis Law today.
+The Constitution protects your rights during a drug-related police search, but you must assert them properly.
+Always refuse to consent, remain calm, and consult an attorney if your rights were violated.
+Contact Brett Willis Law LLC today if you have questions or need legal representation.
 We are here to protect your rights and guide you through the legal process.